MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/IBMDb2Database.md

    * REVOKE BINDADD FROM \<_authorization_name_>
    * REVOKE PACKADM ON \<_collection_name_> FROM \<_authorization_name_>

-When connection to IBM Db2 for LUW, the Db2 administrator can do the following steps.
+When connecting to IBM Db2 for Linux, Unix, or Windows, the Db2 administrator can do the following steps.

-1. GRANT BINDADD ON DATABSE TO USER \<_authorization_name_>.
+1. GRANT BINDADD ON DATABASE TO USER \<_authorization_name_>.

 2. Using Power Query, connect to the IBM Db2 database and retrieve a list of schemas, tables, and views.
 The Power Query IBM Db2 connector will auto-create the package NULLID.MSCS001, and then grant execute on the package to public.